vjoel/my-rinda/README.md

     => [1, 2]

-*In terminal TWO* irb is running and connected to the server in terminsl one:
+**In terminal TWO** irb is running and connected to the server in terminal one:

     $ bin/tsh druby://myhostname:37393
     >> take [1,2]